MQTTCool/chat-example/README.md

 ## MQTT.Cool Compatibility Notes

-* Compatible with MQTT.Cool SDK for Web Client version 1.0.0 or newer.
+* Compatible with MQTT.Cool SDK for Web Clients version 1.0.0 or newer.
 * Compatible with MQTT.Cool since version 1.0 or newer.